Rectangle Volume Calculator (L × W × H to Liters)

 Volume Equivalents

-The volume of a rectangular object — also called a rectangular prism or cuboid — is found by multiplying its three dimensions together.
+The volume of a rectangular object — also called a rectangular prism, cuboid, or box — is found by multiplying its three dimensions together.
 Our rectangle volume calculator automates this process and handles all unit conversions for you.

 Rectangular Volume Formula: